 After spending a year in the United States, Boris returned to Sweden

-to control their stepping.
-It eventually became the
+to control the stepping of the rotors.
+It became known as the

 in 1934, they received an order from the French Army for an electrical

-In the following year he also made a portable machine for the
+In the following year he also successfully developed a portable machine for the